criscara-dev/dendron-cc/vault/computer-science.databases.md

 ```

 ## MULTI TABLE SELECT
-###  JOIN: aggregate data from 2 table thatc an map to the column of another table (link primary key to the foreign key)
+###  JOIN: aggregate data from 2 table that map to the column of another table (link primary key to the foreign key)
 ```sql
 SELECT a.emp_no, b.salary, b.from_date FROM employees AS a, salaries AS b WHERE emp_no = b.emp_no